Great Northern Expedition: Historical context

 Shortly before his death in February 1725, the Tsar signed an Ukase (decree) authorizing a second great expedition to the east.
 Over the course of his life, Peter had met many times with German polymath Gottfried Wilhelm Leibniz (1646–1716).
 At their final meeting at Bad Pyrmont in 1716, Leibniz spoke of a possible land bridge between northeastern Asia and the North America, a point of great relevance in contemporary discussion about the origins of humanity, among other matters.
 The common origin of humans was generally accepted, but it posed the problem of the origins of human settlements in the New World.
 To resolve the question of a land bridge, Peter the Great sent in 1719 the geodesists Iwan Jewreinow (1694–1724) and Fjodor Luschin (died 1727) to the easternmost reaches of his empire.
 The expedition was unsuccessful, at least as to the land bridge question.
 In 1724, Peter gave the same task to another expedition, the First Kamchatka expedition.

-This undertaking, lasting from 1728 to 1730, was led by the Danish captain Vitus Jonassen Bering (1681–1741), an officer in the Russian imperial navy since 1704.
+This undertaking, lasting from 1728 to 1730, was led by the Danish-born Russian captain Vitus Jonassen Bering (1681–1741), an officer in the Russian imperial navy since 1704.
 In the ship St. Gabriel, which had been built at the outlet of the Kamchatka River, Bering made two voyages northeast in successive years (1728 and 1729), and at one point reached 67 degrees north, from which point the coast no longer extended north.
 He failed to reach North America in either trip, due to adverse weather.
 Despite the new knowledge about the northeast coast of Siberia, Bering's report led to divisive debate, because the question of a connection with North America remained unanswered.
 This prompted Bering to propose a second Kamchatka expedition.

 The Expedition

 Planning and preparation

-They had originally planned to make one journey in a small boat to survey they coast of the rivers Lena and Yenisei.
+They had originally planned to make one journey in a small boat to survey the coast of the rivers Lena and Yenisei.

+The expedition was originally under the control of Bering.
+Bering's main goal was to discover a passage or strait between America and Asia.
+During Bering's first expedition he did not complete this goal.

+Bering's deputy and successor, Alexi Chirkov or Aleksei Chirikov, was designated navigator of the expedition, as he was a Russian naval officer who had attended school for mathematics and navigation.